TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

 ```

 When comparing a hypothetical value to a population mean with `t.test()`, we
-  can also perform **one-sided** tests, that only consider the possibility of
+  can also perform **one-sided** tests that only consider the possibility of
   the population mean being smaller or larger than a hypothetical value.
   For instance, we may want to know if the average US adult would fit into
   a doorway 5'8" (68") tall.
 In order to answer this question, we could